A Land of Riders, Raiders, Intrigue and Danger…

 A Land of Riders

-Raiding, or ‘riding’ as it was commonly known, was carried out by reivers who rode hardy ponies called “hobbies” or nags.
+Raiding, or ‘riding’ as it was commonly known, was carried out by reivers who rode fast hardy little horses called “hobbies” or nags.
 They were some of the most admired horses and light horsemen in Europe.

-They were notorious raiders, as they skilfully rode through the boggy Tarras Moss lands.
+They were notorious raiders, picking their way skilfully through the boggy Tarras Moss lands.

-Dressed in a woven wool plaid in the early days of reiving, this was in later years replaced by ‘light’ armour such as a ‘jack of plate’, and helmets of steel, nicknamed the “steel bonnets”.
+Reivers dressed in a woven wool plaid in the early days of reiving.
+This was in later years replaced by ‘light’ armour such as a quilted jack of plate, and helmets of steel, hence the nickname the “steel bonnets”.

 A Land of Intrigue

-In the Anglo-Scottish Borderland, a wide range of historical fact lies on the many multi¬coloured hillsides, changing with the seasons; the deep, hidden valleys and dusty roadways where violent and deceitful, as well as romantic activities took place lang syne’.
+The history of the Anglo-Scottish Borderland is not simply about historical facts but the nature of the landscape itself; the multi¬coloured hillsides, changing with the seasons; the deep, hidden valleys and dusty roadways where violent and deceitful, as well as romantic activities took place ‘lang syne’.

-No longer dark and forbidding, the visitor can have an exciting 16th century journey in this land of ours!
+No longer dark and forbidding, the visitor can still discover the legends of the reivers while journeying through this unique land of ours!

 A Land of Raiders